geopython/pycsw/docs/en/docs/support.rst

 Bugs
 ----

-Bugs, enhancements and related issues can be filed on the pycsw `trac`_.
-To submit a `bug`_ (you need a sourceforge account), be sure to specify the version you are using, the appropriate component, a description of how to reproduce the bug, as well as what version of Python and platform.
+Bugs, enhancements and related issues can be filed on `github`_.
+To submit a `bug`_ be sure to specify the version you are using, the appropriate component, a description of how to reproduce the bug, as well as what version of Python and platform.
 For convenience, you can run ``sbin/pycsw-admin.py -c get_sysprof`` and copy/paste the output into your bug report.
 If you are submitting a patch, please enter the keywords ``has-patch`` in the ``Keywords`` field (so tickets with patches can be easily filtered).
 Also read the :ref:`faq` before submitting.

-The pycsw source code is available at https://pycsw.svn.sourceforge.net/svnroot/pycsw.
-You can browse the source code at at http://sourceforge.net/apps/trac/pycsw/browser.
+The pycsw source code is available at https://github.com/geopython/pycsw.

 .. _mailing-lists: